 He was still busy, but it seemed the ladies had stayed home.
-Moisture laden air is never good for one’s coiffure.
+Moisture laden air is never good for one’s coiffur

-A little silvereye up early to enjoy some nectar before the aggressive wattlebirds arrive.
+A little silvereye was up early to enjoy some nectar before the aggressive wattlebirds arrived.

 The main street in the village resembled a scene from Dickens.
 All it needed was a horse drawn hansom cab to come clattering down from the station.